 Hit and run charges in Pennsylvania are a serious matter.
 If you have recently been involved in an accident and have been charged with leaving the scene, you may be at risk of extensive damages and fines, as well as suspension of your license and could even face imprisonment.

-Leaving the scene of an accident (hit & run) can be a very serious matter.
-Pennsylvania law requires that the person responsible for an automobile accident resulting in property damage, personal injury or death immediately stop at the scene of the accident and do the following:
+Pennsylvania law requires that anyone responsible for an automobile accident resulting in property damage, personal injury or death immediately stop at the scene of the accident, provide identification, insurance and assist anyone who may be hurt.
+Failing to do so can turn even a minor incident into a major issue that can have life-altering consequences.

 Drivers convicted of leaving the scene of an accident causing serious injury may face third degree felony charges.
 If convicted, they face a jail sentence of not less than 90 days and a minimum fine of $1,000 (this does not include damages to the injured person).
 If convicted of a hit and run accident involving death, the minimum sentence is a 1 year prison term and a minimum fine of $2,500 (again, not including damages to the family of the victim).